praneetav06/Digital_Clock/README.md

 🤝 Contributions
 -Contributions, issues, and feature requests are welcome!
 Feel free to fork the repository and submit a pull request.

-📜 License
--his project is licensed under the MIT License.